polypheny/Polypheny-Control/README.md

 ### Requirements
-To build and start Polypheny-DB using Polypheny Control you need to have Java JDK in Version 8 or higher installed on your system.
+To build and start Polypheny-DB using Polypheny Control you need to have a Java JDK of version 11 or higher installed on your system.
 Thanks to [JGit](https://github.com/eclipse/jgit), Polypheny Control contains a pure Java implementation of Git.
 Therefore, it is no longer required to have Git installed on the system.